Skip to content

 • The runtime is intended for trusted application embedding, not untrusted sandbox execution.

-• JavaScript execution is supported, but JavaScript contract generation is not.
+• JavaScript execution is supported as an experimental bounded path, but JavaScript contract generation is not.

 • The binding convention is currently opinionated and name-based; alternative conventions are not implemented yet.